Achievable logoAchievable logo

 • Extreme language: Strong words in an answer choice may sound correct, but are often wrong.

-• Irrelevant information: An answer choice can have information that is true but doesn’t answer the question, making it wrong.
+• Irrelevant information: An answer choice can include information that is true but doesn’t answer the question, making it wrong.

 To protect yourself against these traps, you need to: